apache/accumulo-website/_docs-2/troubleshooting/tools.md

     $ accumulo org.apache.accumulo.server.util.CheckForMetadataProblems -u root --password
     Enter the connection password:
+    Checking table: accumulo.root
     All is well for table !0
+    No problems found
+    Checking table: accumulo.metadata
+    All is well for table +rep
     All is well for table 1
+    No problems found

 ## RemoveEntriesForMissingFiles